Tutorial | Prompt engineering with LLMs#

 To write the first iteration of the prompt:

-1. In the first input window, copy and paste the following prompt, replacing the text Explain here what the model must do.
+1. In the Prompt input window, copy and paste the following prompt, replacing the text Explain here what the model must do.
 Use the Copy button at the top right of the block for easier copying.

 Determine whether each topic of the following list of topics is covered in the financial news article provided.